Applications & Technology

 • Obtain a re-verification of employment through any non-digital method permitted in the Selling Guide.
 Because employment validation has expired and re-verification under this option is outside of the DU validation service, relief from enforcement of employment related representations and warranties will not apply.

-• Obtain a supplemental deposit-based verification report from an approved asset verification report vendor.
-Lenders may manually review this report to confirm the pattern of receipt of direct deposits supports on-going employment with the employer that was initially validated by the DU validation service.
+Alternatively, lenders may manually review this report to confirm the pattern of receipt of direct deposits supports on-going employment with the employer that was initially validated by the DU validation service.
 This option is available only in cases where employment was initially validated from an asset verification report.
 Because employment validation has expired and re-verification under this option is outside of the DU validation service, relief from enforcement of employment related representations and warranties will not apply.

-Q27: What is a ‘supplemental deposit-based verification report?
+Q28: What is a ‘supplemental deposit-based verification report?

 Many of the authorized report suppliers offer reports that are supplemental to an asset verification report submitted to DU and that are intended to be used for the express purpose of satisfying a lender’s VVOE requirements 10 days prior to loan closing.
 Lenders may manually confirm that evidence of the most recent deposit related to a borrower’s employment is present within the report and that it matches the direct deposit description from the original asset verification report as referenced in the DU message.
 This manual employment confirmation process (outside of DU) will not result in relief from representations and warranties.
 For more information regarding deposit-based verification reports, a lender should contact their authorized report provider.